 Immunogenic inflammation, triggered by the immune system to fight off warding invaders

 Neurogenic inflammation, triggered by the nervous system

-The problem is when they are aggravated, they are responsible for very painful inflammatory conditions, including psoriasis, dermatitis, rosacea and itchy skin.
+These neuro-peptides help to end the inflammatory cycle aiding tissue repair; the problem is when they are aggravated, they are responsible for excruciating inflammatory conditions, including psoriasis, dermatitis, rosacea, and itchy skin.

-Both immunogenic and neurogenic inflammation can cross over to the same conditions, which can include redness, irritation, swelling and itching.
+Both immunogenic and neurogenic inflammation can cross over to the same conditions, including redness, irritation, swelling, and itching.

 So to recap, we have established there are two significant triggers behind inflammation:

-- Allergens that stimulate an immune response in the skin, referred to as immunogenic inflammation
+- Allergens that stimulate an immune response in the skin are referred to as immunogenic inflammation.

-- Chemicals that stimulate a nerve response, referred to as neurogenic inflammation
+- Chemicals that stimulate a nerve response are referred to as neurogenic inflammation.

-And inflammation from both these triggers, create the same redness, itching and swelling that results when the body is injured or irritated.
+And inflammation from both these triggers creates the same redness, itching, and swelling that results when the body is injured or irritated.